 Educator Name:

 School:

 Private Activity:

 Private Activity Sponsor(s):

 Travel Destination:

 Dates of Activity:

-activity if the activity is separ not interfere with performing School District students are in nool District, I understand that I may participate in a non- ate and distinguishable from employment in the school d the duty of employment with the school district in any was avolved in my non-district sponsored activity, I will have see of Liability form.
-I will disclose any form of remunera- istrict and does ray.
-If Millard parents sign the
+As an educator in Millard School District, I understand that I may participate in a non-district sponsored activity if the activity is separate and distinguishable from employment in the school district and does not interfere with performing the duty of employment with the school district in any way.
+If Millard School District students are involved in my non-district sponsored activity, I will have parents sign the Parent Notification and Release of Liability form.
+I will disclose any form of remuneration I receive from the parent.

-a copy of these contracts and private activity is not sponsor of and unrelated to any duties District.
-I agree to abide by a Millard School District guidely urance where applicable.
-I understand that the school disthis disclosure statement in my school personnel file.
-I aged by the school or school district and that my duties are or responsibilities that I may have as an employee of Mill laws and rules of the State of Utah pertaining to and colines regarding my advertising and participation, includir se of Liability form for Employee Involvement in Non-D gree that the outside the scope llard School onsistent with ag obtaining the
+I agree to provide liability insurance where applicable.
+I understand that the school district will maintain a copy of these contracts and this disclosure statement in my school personnel file.
+I agree that the private activity is not sponsored by the school or school district and that my duties are outside the scope of and unrelated to any duties or responsibilities that I may have as an employee of Millard School District.
+I agree to abide by all laws and rules of the State of Utah pertaining to and consistent with Millard School District guidelines regarding my advertising and participation, including obtaining the Parent Notification and Release of Liability form for Employee Involvement in Non-District Sponsored Activities.

 Employee Signature:

 Date:

 Principal Signature:

 Date: